Delivering on a Dream: The House and the Civil Rights Act of 1964

 While the story of the Civil Rights Act of 1964 is often told through the lens of the executive branch—the dealings of Kennedy’s administration or the aggressive political operation of Lyndon Johnson’s presidency—a close reading of the events reveals that the large role of the House is often overlooked.
 Without Members like McCulloch working across the aisle, the bill would have never been possible.
 And without the careful legislative work done in the Judiciary Committee, the McCulloch–Marshall deal would likely have been for nothing.

 This agreement did not occur in a vacuum.
 Events in the months before the Piqua meeting proved a flashpoint for action on civil rights.
 The Birmingham campaign organized by Dr. Martin Luther King, Jr., in the spring of 1963 brought images of brutalized young children into homes across the nation.
 Governor George Wallace refused to enforce desegregation at the University of Alabama and forced President Kennedy to federalize the National Guard in June to protect Black students.

 By the opening of the 88th Congress (1963–1965), Members of the House had already begun to react to the civil rights crisis.
 Within the first six months of the first session, more than 100 civil rights–related bills had been introduced, and by May the House Judiciary Committee began holding hearings on some of these bills.
-But only when the Chairman of the House Judiciary Committee, Emanuel Celler of New York, introduced the Kennedy administration’s bill, H.R.
-7152, on June 20—in response to the chaos in Alabama—did the deliberate gears of the national legislature began to turn in earnest.4
+But only when the Chairman of the House Judiciary Committee, Emanuel Celler of New York, introduced the Kennedy administration’s bill H.R.
+7152 on June 20—in response to the chaos in Alabama—did the deliberate gears of the national legislature begin to turn in earnest.4

 The House Judiciary Bill